static-frame/static-frame/doc/source/articles/upgrade.rst

 Even though Pandas has specialized constructors, the default ``pd.DataFrame`` constructor accepts a staggering diversity of inputs, including many of the same inputs as ``pd.DataFrame.from_records()``.

->>> pd.DataFrame.from_records([{"name":"muon", "mass":0.106}, {"name":"tau", "mass":1.777}])
-   name   mass
-0  muon  0.106
-1   tau  1.777
 >>> pd.DataFrame([{"name":"muon", "mass":0.106}, {"name":"tau", "mass":1.777}])
    name   mass
 0  muon  0.106
 1   tau  1.777

-For the user, there is no benefit to this diversity and redundancy.
+For the user, there is little benefit to this diversity and redundancy.
 StaticFrame places all constructors on the class they construct, and as much as possible, narrowly focuses their functionality.
 As they are easier to maintain, explicit, specialized constructors are common in StaticFrame.
 For example, ``sf.Frame.from_json()`` and ``sf.Frame.from_dict_records()``:

 >>> sf.Frame.from_json('[{"name":"muon", "mass":0.106}, {"name":"tau", "mass":1.777}]')
 <Frame>